jolenewai/flashing-stocks-app/README.md

 - [ ] To allow Photographers to add photos into the albums
 - [ ] Lazy loading for the images
 - [ ] To allow Customer to follow a Photographer to receive updates upon new uploads
-- [ ] Pagination to handle large number of results-
+- [ ] Pagination to handle large number of results

 ## Technologies Used